The Human Touch in the Age of AI:

 I’m collaborating with [Stanford emergency medicine physicians] Brian Suffoletto, Carl Preiksaitis, and David Kim to explore how we can record physician-patient conversations.
 Using ambient listening technology, we hope to extract data on social determinants of health, physician orders, and language use, as well as engagement.

 As opposed to other uses of AI in clinical practice, this technology isn’t designed to make predictions but rather to enhance data collection.
 Our approach focuses on passive listening and data extraction rather than requiring physicians to input everything into the EHR.
-By recording conversations, we hope to identify important factors, like housing stability, access to food or other patient-centered data, that are often missed when physicians consolidate the encounter toward a medical complaint and manually input data.
+By recording conversations, we hope to identify important factors, like housing stability, access to food, or other patient-centered data, that are often missed when physicians narrow the encounter to a medical complaint and manually input data.

 You might ask “why not simply use available software to populate a note?”
 Well, these technologies are often trained on highly structured notes and aim to mimic current models, which limits their ability to capture the full context of conversations.